MicrosoftDocs/Viva/MyAnalytics/teams-app.md

 * Information from email items:
   * Metadata.
 This includes the email's timestamp, names of sender and recipients, and "read" status.
   * Task statements.
 Statements that people have made in the body text of the email.
-These statements are used to create task cards for your use only. <!-- USE THIS SENTENCE AFTER WE MOVE THIS TOPIC TO ITS FINAL LOCATION: These statements are used to create [task cards](../workplaceanalytics/myanalytics/use/mya-outlook-add-in/mya-add-in-to-do.md) for your use only.  -->
+These statements are used to create [task cards](https://docs.microsoft.com/workplace-analytics/myanalytics/use/mya-outlook-add-in/mya-add-in-to-do) for your use only.
 * Information from calendar items:
   * Type (meeting or appointment)
   * Status (busy, free, out-of-office, tentative)